San Andreas's WCTR Talk Shows, Ranked

 A call-in advice show where listeners describe absurd relationship problems and Christy provides utterly inappropriate responses.
 The format is the funniest sustained writing in WCTR — the call-ins themselves are 80% of the comedy, with Christy's responses providing the punchlines.

 Iconic call-ins: the man who's married to a refrigerator, the woman whose husband has become a religious zealot, the teenager whose parents are running a pyramid scheme.
-Each one is a complete short comedy story.

 3. The Wild Traveler (Maurice Chavez)